QazCetelic/MCFileLib/README.md

 # MCFileLib

-### A library written in Kotlin to interact with Minecraft files
+### A WIP library written in Kotlin to interact with Minecraft files

-Usable objects:
 - ModPacks (or Instances)
 - Mods
+  + Fabric Mods
+  + Forge Mods (modinfo format 2 only now)
 - DataPacks
+  + PackData, for extracting meta data from (zipped) folders
+- Packs
-- ResourcePacks
+  + ResourcePacks
+  + DataPacks
 - Launchers
+  + Returning a path when given a launcher type _Launchers.fromType()_
+  + Returning a Launcher type when given a path to the **main folder of the launcher** _Launchers.fromPath()_
+  + A function that returns a list with all installed launchers _Launchers.getAll()_
 - Worlds
 - Screenshots
+- VersionConverter
+  + Converting a Minecraft version to a ResourcePack format
+  + Converting a ResourcePack format to a Minecraft version range (for example: 5 is for 1.15-1.16.1)
 - ModLoaders
+- Configs

-There are also several utility objects *(main.util)* and objects for deserializing JSON data *(main.json)*
+There are also several objects for deserializing JSON data *(main.json)*

 ## All objects are currently read-only, editing objects will probably be added later